othaime-en/hardhat-fund-me-frontend/README.md

 This is a simple example of how the front-end for a blockchain backend would look like.

-It is an illustration of how to connect your DAPP to an frontend that novice users can understand and interact with.
+It is an illustration of how to connect your DAPP to a frontend that novice users can understand and interact with.

 Run the following commands to start the application